Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 Why does dictation work in some apps and not others?

 Some apps block system-level text injection.
-Web apps in browsers add another layer, since the browser needs its own microphone permission separate from the OS.
-Test in TextEdit first to confirm whether it's a system issue or an app issue.
+Web apps in browsers add another layer, since the browser needs its own microphone permission separate from the operating system.
+Test in TextEdit first to confirm whether you have a system issue or an app issue.

 And if you want to understand exactly how VoicePrivate's privacy architecture works, the privacy page has the technical details.

-- Voice to text Mac not working falls into two categories: cloud failures (network, server, VPN) and local failures (mic input, permissions, corrupted files).
+- Mac dictation not working falls into two categories: cloud failures (network, server, VPN, MDM policy) and local failures (mic input, permissions, corrupted files, shortcut conflicts).
 Diagnose which one before changing settings.

 - Apple removed Enhanced Dictation in macOS Ventura.
 Every version since then requires an internet connection for built-in Dictation.
 This is by design, not a bug.